 If the department wishes to hire a worker as an independent contractor, then the following forms must be submitted to the Tax Department as instructed at the top of the form prior to engaging the worker and before services are performed so that the correct worker classification can be determined:

 - Worker Classification Review (DOCX) for services to be performed in the US.
-Departments wishing to engage workers to perform services overseas must follow the process outlined on HR's website for International Hires and Placements.
+Departments wishing to engage workers to perform services overseas must follow the process outlined on Human Resources Management & Development's website for International Hires and Placements.
 Please review the Worker Classification Review/International Engagement Request Exemptions in case there is an exception to completing the form.

 - Copy of scope of work or draft agreement, if available